 Protecting and Celebrating Bermuda’s Heritage

-When we think about the Bermuda we think of our friendly people, some with roots extending back to the 17th century, some more recent to these shores; the beauty of our natural environment with its white beaches, lush greenery and colourful flowers; the white roofs and distinctive architecture of our sturdy limestone buildings; the shared cultural pleasures of kite-flying, Cup Match, a codfish and banana breakfast and cassava pie at Christmas; the scent of cedar shavings and salt spray in the air, and so much more.
+When we think about Bermuda, we think of our friendly people, some with roots extending back to the 17th century, some more recent to these shores; the beauty of our natural environment with its white beaches, lush greenery and colourful flowers; the white roofs and distinctive architecture of our sturdy limestone buildings; the shared cultural pleasures of kite-flying, Cup Match, a codfish and banana breakfast and cassava pie at Christmas; the scent of cedar shavings and salt spray in the air, and so much more.

 Our shared heritage binds us together as a community.
 It is the mission of the Bermuda National Trust to protect and promote Bermuda’s unique natural and cultural heritage, forever, by: